 Fix iPhone 6S Speaker Not Working on iOS 11 – Method 6

-If among those six methods above can’t works for your iPhone speaker not working issue, you need think about if it is related to the hardware damage, and ask help form Apple official store.
-Or you can get some local phone repair service, like the Los Angeles iPhone repair repair service from Puls, which also offers service in other cities and owns lots technicians.
+If among those six methods above can’t work for your iPhone speaker not working issue, you need to think about if it is related to the hardware damage, and ask help from Apple official store.
+Or you can get some local phone repair service, like the Los Angeles iPhone repair service from Puls, which also offers service in other cities and owns lots of technicians.